Bionic77/Arduino-Projects/README.md

 # Arduino-Projects
 DIY stuff!
 Hobby Projects

-The codes used are all sourced from help files, arduino forumns and various discussion groups.
-They have been modified and / or tweeked as needed.
+All code here are based on ideas / suggestions / examples that I have come across in help files, arduino forumns and various discussion groups.

-Due credit to the original writers of the codes are acknowledged.
+Any code directly used have been modified and / or tweeked as needed.
+Credit to the original writers of the codes duly acknowledged!